flyntwp/acf-field-group-composer/README.md

 ## Background

 ACF provides a great interface to create custom meta boxes in WordPress.
-However, there are to major downsides using it out of the box.
+However, there are to major downsides using it out of the box:

-First, configuring it via its GUI can be cumbersome if you have a lot of custom fields.
+1. Configuring ACF via its GUI can be cumbersome if you have a lot of custom fields.
 Also fields created via the GUI are only stored in the database.
-That means migrating them between different stages of a development setup can only be done by migrating the database as well.
+This means that migrating fields between different stages of a development setup can only be done by migrating the database as well.

-Second, the local JSON feature, or `add_local_field_group`, is handy for checking the config into SCM and deploying it to different stages but it lacks some customizability, like reusing already specified fields in different context.
+2. The local JSON feature and `add_local_field_group` are handy for checking the config into SCM and deploying it to different environments, but it lacks some customizability, like reusing previously specified fields in different contexts.

-acf-field-group-composer helps circumventing these downsides.
-It let's you use the build in `add_local_field_group` function, automatically adds unique keys to all fields added, and, if a field is not an array, but a string, it will apply a filter with that name and use the return value as a new field in the config.
+The **acf-field-group-composer** helps circumventing these downsides.
+It let's you use the build-in `add_local_field_group` function, and automatically adds unique keys to all fields added.
+Plus, if a field is not an array but a string, it will apply a filter with that name and use the return value as a new field in the config.

 ## Install

 TODO: install via WordPress instructions

-To install via composer, run
+To install via composer, run:

 ```bash
 composer require flyntwp/acf-field-group-composer